hapax/hapax.github.io/assets/teaching.md

 Let somebody else solve those equations!
-I scraped by with passes, aping textbook examples and cramming for tests, but maths class was a meaningless game with rules I didn't need to know beyond the next exam.
+I scraped by with passes, aping textbook examples and cramming for tests, but maths class was a meaningless game with rules I didn't need to know beyond the next quiz.
 The situation was so bad that, it wasn't until a physics class, at age 15, made me realise that I didn't know how to add fractions or multiply negative numbers.